learn-co-curriculum/cssi-1.2-environment-setup/README.md

 + Intro to CSSI

 #Student Objectives:
-+	Explain how loading a web page in your browser works
 + Set up our learn.co and github accounts
 + Understand how to use learn.co for lesson notes and labs

-#Motivation
-How many times a day do you use the internet?
-How many times do you load a different web page?
-I bet you can't even begin to guess how many times in a year!
-In order to be a developer, and especially a web developer, it's incredibly important to understand how the web works.

-#Intro to the Web
-A web page is a text file written in a language that your browser (a program like Chrome or Firefox) knows how to read and turn into the page you see.
-Often, it tells your browser to find other files, like pictures, that belong on the page.
-Sometimes it also tells the browser to find files with more code, which the browser uses to change the page.
-Before we talk about how we can write files that the browser can read, lets talk about where the browser gets web pages from, and how.

-In talking about the internet, we use a metaphor of clients and servers - it helps us form a mental image of what is happening.
-Your browser is called the client, and the client makes requests of the server, to which the server responds.
-A server is just another computer, which your computer communicates with.
-Most of the requests that your browser makes are "GET" requests - your browser wants to get a page.
-A GET request is a request to load information.
-Once the server receives our request, they send back a response, which has the files needed for the page.

-As you can tell, we are talking about how this happens in abstract, high-level terms.
-You can spend years studying the fine detail of how the internet works.
-After making sure we have everything set up right, we'll get started with some core internet technologies - HTML and CSS.

 #Github Account
 You should have received an email with instructions to setup a github account.
 If you haven’t done that already we will walk through it now.